ngrok/webhooks.fyi/src/pages/security/end-to-end-encryption.md

 ## Security at the transport layer

-Mutual TLS (mTLS) is an encryption protocol defined at the transport layer and available for TCP communications regarless of their application protocol:
+Mutual TLS (mTLS) is an encryption protocol defined at the transport layer and available for TCP communications regardless of their application protocol:
 - Webhooks leverage mTLS the same way protocols like HTTPS, SQL, and SSH.
-- mTLS can be used together with other webhooks security controls, such as [HMAC](/security/hmac).
-However, mTLS provides enough security to mitigate the use of additional webhook controls in most cases.
+- mTLS can be used with other webhooks security controls, such as [HMAC](/security/hmac).
+However, in most cases, mTLS provides enough security to mitigate the use of additional webhook controls.

 ## Drawbacks